Chemistry for NASCAR Drivers and Crew

-From dictionary.com, comes the two following definitions of chemistry [kem-uh-stree] :
+Consider the two following definitions of chemistry [kem-uh-stree]:

 - the science that deals with the composition and properties of substances and various elementary forms of matter.

 - the interaction of one personality with another.

 Chemistry is very important in the industry of NASCAR.
 To win races, both the driver and his crew must have chemistry with each other.
-As well, they must have more than a basic understanding of the function chemical science plays in the optimal performance of their race car.
+They must also have more than a basic understanding of the function chemical science plays in the optimal performance of their race car.
 Both aspects of chemistry are vital in the successful career of NASCAR racing teams.
 Team chemistry will be examined in detail while the science knowledge required by team members will be outlined.

 Money may be the most important element in modern-day stock car racing, but team chemistry runs a very close second.— Bill Elliott on his first ever NASCAR win

 All teams involve a group of people working together to achieve a common goal.
-NASCAR racing teams work together to produce and keep in top running order a race car or group of cars and they support a driver providing him/her with the proper tools to win races.
+NASCAR racing teams work together to produce and keep a race car or group of cars in top running order, supporting a driver by providing him/her with the proper tools to win races.
 In order to function optimally, an effective team:

 - shares leadership roles